Async Rust, Part Two: Tasks

 IO, so that our example can exit after "client" tasks are finished, without

 taking extra steps to shut down the "server" task.
-Both of those things require tokio::task::spawn
+Both of those things require tokio::task::spawn to

-, very similar to how thread::spawn
+return a tokio::task::JoinHandle, very similar to how thread::spawn

-.
-We'll implement our own JoinHandle
+returns a thread::JoinHandle.
+We'll implement our own JoinHandle to get

 the same features.
 Also, the only way for our tasks to block so far has been

-, and introducing a second form of blocking will lead to an interesting
+sleep, and introducing a second form of blocking will lead to an interesting

 bug.

-needs to communicate between a task that's finishing and another
+JoinHandle needs to communicate between a task that's finishing and another

 task that's waiting for it to finish.
 The waiting side needs somewhere to put

-different calls to poll
+different calls to poll could supply different Wakers, but the

-is that "only the Waker
+contract of Future::poll is that "only the Waker from the

-passed to the most recent call should be scheduled to receive a
+Context passed to the most recent call should be scheduled to receive a

 wakeup." and the